Mageplate/SEEF/README.md

 ## 2 Installation
 ### 2.1 Code
-to download the code do
+To download the code do
 ```shell
     git clone https://github.com/Magnijh/SEEF
 ```